chanmix51/PommBundle/README.rst

 ===================================
-PommBundle a new O(R)M for Symfony2
+PommBundle a non ORM for Symfony2
 ===================================

 What is Pomm ?